 Have you been suffering from an anxiety disorder and not managed to find an effective remedy for panic attacks yet?
+And can CBT help with panic attacks?

 Are you getting sick and tired of all the supposed miracle anxiety cures that litter the Internet, promising everything and yet never delivering any real results?